tiepdotme/serenade-wind/_posts/2019-12-15-sailing-around-the-world.md

     - powerofwhy
     - lifetransitions
 share: true
-image:
+post:
     thumbnail: /images/small/greece-both-corinth-crossing.jpg
-excerpt: >-
-  Sailing around the world is bringing your home wherever you travel.
+excerpt:   Sailing around the world is bringing your home wherever you travel.
 To get started you need to learn to let go of living on land, move aboard a sailboat and find your dream job.
 ---
+{% assign pwimg="greece-both-corinth-crossing" %}
+{% assign pwcaption="Andrew & Denise motoring through Corinth Canal, Oct 2017" %}
+{% assign pwpng="" %}
+{% include post-wide-image.html%}

+{% include toc %}

 In today's story, we follow-up our [whiteboard discussion](https://serenadewind.com/posts/time-to-go-to-the-whiteboard/ "Time to go to the whiteboard") and describe how we went about deciding to turn our life upside down to go sailing around the world.
 During a pivotal Sunday morning session in October, 2019, we chose to combine the following post-it notes to begin our discussion...

-{% include toc %}

 # Stickies